itchio/itch/docs/hacking/coding-style.md

   * Launching applications
   * Showing native notifications, interacting with the OS shell, etc.

-Things that happen on the renderer/chromium-content side:
+On chrome, we have:

   * Rendering the whole user interface
   * Showing HTML5 notifications
+  * Sniffing the user's preferred language

 These used to be separated in the source tree, but they no longer are, because it's useful to share code between them sometimes (with two copies, one on each side).

-Since the redux rewrite, there's only a single store per process: the browser store is the reference one, and it sends diffs to all renderer processes so that they're all kept in sync, using [redux-electron-store][].
+There's one store in metal, and one store per BrowserWindow in chrome.
+The metal store is the reference, and the chrome ones are kept in sync via IPC by [redux-electron-store][].

 [redux-electron-store]: https://github.com/samiskin/redux-electron-store

 ## Building

-Sources are in `appsrc` and `testsrc`, compiled javascript files are in `app`, and `test`.

-Grunt drives the build process:

-  * the `copy` task copies some files as-is (example: `testsrc/runner`)
-  * the `sass` task compiles SCSS into CSS
-  * the `ts` task compiles TypeScript into ES6 that Chrome & node.js understand

-There's `newer` variants of some tasks (`newer:sass`) which only recompile required files — those are the default grunt task.

-The recommended workflow is simply to edit files in `appsrc` and `testsrc`, and start the app with `npm start`.
-It calls the necessary grunt tasks, and starts electron for you.
+TypeScript sources, sass sources and static assets live in `appsrc`.

+In development, `webpack-dev-server` is used and serves what the **chrome** part of the app uses.

+You can use `npm run serve-chrome` to watch those files, rebuild them when needed, and serve them from memory to `http://localhost:8009`.

+The **metal** part is built on-disk into the `app` folder.
+You can do a one-off build with `npm run build-metal`, or watch for changes and rebuild as needed with `npm run watch-metal`.

+In production, everything is built on-disk into `app`.

 ## TypeScript usage and features

-We try to use recent versions of TypeScript, to take advante of new features.
+We try to use recent versions of TypeScript, to take advantage of new features.

 ### Async/await